ClaudWatari95/smart-text-generator/README.md

  There is no database model I am using, instead I have set up the project to use json files using node filesystem (fs) to create and read list items as a placeholder database.
 This can also be edited manually as well.

- This is not good security, but as it was not included in the original specifications, I thought I couldjust do something additional, just for the UX.

- The reason I decided to do this was to go above and beyond, especially for authentication (login and signup).
-I also created an additional screen for reseting passwords, in case such actions may be needed on the client side, instead of coming back to the codebase or the json file.
-Design is implemented similarly to other authentication screens.

 ### Potential bugs